Cabous/22017542_Exam/README.md

-assumptionss, e.g., it assumes a constant structure to the correlation dynamics.Therefore, I will also use The GoGARCH model which is highly efficient uses less parameter intensive estimation techniques to decompose the var-covar matrix into orthogonal sources of volatility,
+assumptionss, e.g., it assumes a constant structure to the correlation dynamics.Therefore, I will also use The GoGARCH model which is highly efficient uses less parameter intensive estimation techniques to decompose the var-covar matrix into orthogonal sources of volatility

 -   Go Garch